Inferring birth versus death dynamics for ecological interactions in stochastic heterogeneous populations: Inference Methods

 The red and blue dots in Figure \ref{fig:birthdeathrates} are the rates estimated from the time series statistics, mean and variance, in each bin.
 Note that not all bins have the rates estimated, especially in the coculture data; the rates are not estimated in bins without enough data points.
 Using the red and blue dots, the lines in Figure \ref{fig:birthdeathrates}(a) are the estimated monoculture birth/death rates, and the gray surfaces in Figure \ref{fig:birthdeathrates}(b) are the coculture birth/death rates.
-We emphasize that the fitted lines and surfaces of the birth and death rate functions are visibly not distinguishable from the exact rate functions plotted as black dashed lines and meshed black dots, respectively.
-This result demonstrates that the proposed inference method accurately estimates the birth and death rate functions.
+We note that the fitted lines and surfaces of the birth and death rate functions are consistent with the exact rate functions.

-Let us further examine the error in the estimated parameters.
-The statistics of the fitted parameter values for PC3 and DU145 cell lines are shown in Table \ref{table:paramfit}.
-The mean and standard deviation after 100 trials of inference simulation are shown and the estimated parameter values are close to the exact parameter values.